View Wanda Vogelsong's Obituary on www.crescent-news.com/ and share memories

 |

-Wanda Jean Vogelsong, 93, of Defiance, passed away on Sunday, December 22, 2019, at The Laurels of Defiance.
+Wanda Jean Vogelsong, 93, Defiance, passed away Sunday, December 22, 2019, at the Laurels of Defiance.

-Visitation will be held from 6-8 p.m. on Thursday, December 26, 2019, at Schaffer Funeral Home South, Lawson-Roessner Chapel, 1753 S. Clinton St., with a Rosary Service at 7 p.m.
-A Mass of Christian Burial will be held at 10:30 a.m. on Friday, December 27, 2019, at St. John Catholic Church, with Fr.
-Eric Mueller officiating.
+Visitation will be held from 6-8 p.m.
+Thursday, December 26, 2019, at Schaffer Funeral Home South, Lawson-Roessner Chapel, 1753 S. Clinton St., with a Rosary service at 7 p.m.
+A Mass of Christian burial will be held at 10:30 a.m.
+Friday, December 27, 2019, at St. John Catholic Church, with Father Eric Mueller officiating.
 Burial will follow the service at Riverside Cemetery.

 The family would like to thank Dr. Shidyak, Heartland Hospice Care, Linda and Martin Hernandez, and Michelle Lieb for all their love and support.

-Memorials are suggested to St. John Catholic Church, Holy Cross Catholic School, or to a .
+Memorials are suggested to St. John Catholic Church, Holy Cross Catholic School or a .
 Online condolences can be given at www.Schafferfh.com.

 Published in The Crescent-News on Dec.
 24, 2019